greek0x0/2022-LPE-UAF/README.md

 Untested POC code

 Security researchers discovered 3 vulnerabilities in the Linux kernel that could allow a local attacker to elevate privileges and potentially execute malicious code.
-The proof-of-concept code is publicly available increasing the likelihood of exploitation in the wild.

 ##### Paper on Dirtycred by Zhenpeng
 https://zplin.me/papers/DirtyCred-Zhenpeng.pdf